-This is why we do this
+This is why we do what we do

 Back in 2011, we were pleased and flattered to discover that Jake Schultz, Boeing engineer and aviation author was a customer of ours.
 We were even more impressed to find out that our 4130 steel tubing and sheeting was going into an airplane.
 Specifically, Jake is building a 1931 Pietenpol Air Camper in his garage!
 The Pietenpol is an open-cockpit, two-seater airplane made mostly from wood and metal tubing, designed in 1928 by Bernie Pietenpol.